LanceLiang2011/whoblockwho/README.md

 1. **Find a Blocked Repost**: Look for reposts that show "[Post unavailable]" in your Bluesky feed
 2. **Mention the Bot**: Reply to that repost and mention `@whoblockthis.bsky.social`
-3. **Get the Answer**: The bot tells you who the original author is, who reposted it, and whether you block the original author
+3. **Get the Answer**: The bot will identify the original author and provide a clickable link to the original post

 ### Scenario 2: Blocked Quote Posts

 1. **Find a Quote Post with Blocked Content**: Look for quote posts where the quoted content shows as blocked/unavailable
 2. **Mention the Bot**: Reply to that quote post and mention `@whoblockthis.bsky.social`
-3. **Get the Answer**: The bot tells you who the original author is and whether you block them
+3. **Get the Answer**: The bot will identify the original author and provide a clickable link to the original post

 ### Scenario 3: Replies to Blocked Posts

 1. **Find a Reply to Blocked Content**: Look for replies where you can see the reply but the original post is blocked/hidden
 2. **Mention the Bot**: Reply to that person's reply and mention `@whoblockthis.bsky.social`
-3. **Get the Answer**: The bot tells you who the original author is, who replied to it, and whether you block the original author
+3. **Get the Answer**: The bot will identify the original author and provide a clickable link to the original post

 ### Response Examples

-The bot will provide clear information about the post relationships:
+The bot will provide clear information about the post relationships with clickable links:

 **Repost scenario:**

 - `The original post is by @alice and reposted by @bob.
-You have blocked @alice.`
-- `The original post is by @alice and reposted by @bob.`
+Original post: https://bsky.app/profile/did:plc:.../post/...`

 **Reply scenario:**

 - `The original post is by @alice and @bob replied to it.
-You have blocked @alice.`
-- `The original post is by @alice and @bob replied to it.`
+Original post: https://bsky.app/profile/did:plc:.../post/...`

 **Quote post scenario:**

 - `The original post is by @alice.
-You have blocked @alice.`
-- `The original post is by @alice.`
+Link: https://bsky.app/profile/did:plc:.../post/...`

 ## Features